Portland protests again culminate in use of tear gas by federal agents

 CBS Portland affiliate KOIN-TV said demonstrators were facing triple-digit temperatures Sunday, their highest of the year.

-LOIN said Some protesters crowded around the fence surrounding the federal courthouse in downtown Portland and shot off fireworks.
+KOIN said some protesters crowded around the fence surrounding the federal courthouse in downtown Portland and shot off fireworks.
 U.S. agents deployed tear gas and flash bangs and warned protesters to stay off federal property.
 Then they declared an unlawful assembly.

 KOIN's Hannah Ray Lambert tweeted dramatic video from the scene: